dirtprotocol/dirtoracle/README.md

 # DIRT Oracle for Data feeds

 DIRT is an oracle protocol for on-chain data feeds on Ethereum.
-This guide walks through setting up your contracts to use the DIRT oracle to read the current ETH/USD value on Ropsten.
+This guide walks through setting up your contracts to use the DIRT oracle for your contracts.

 ## Reading from the Oracle on Ropsten

-The DIRT oracle maintain an ETH/USD price feed.
-The oracle fetches data from Coinbase, Kraken and OpenMarketCap, and stores the median value of these on-chain.
-The value updates every minute and you can view the historical data on the DIRT dashboard: TODO
+The DIRT oracle maintain four price feeds: ETH/USD, PAX/USD, USDC/USD, TUSD/USD.
+The oracle fetches data from Coinbase, Kraken and OpenMarketCap, reports the data onchain, and writes the median value on-chain.

-The Ropsten contract address is `0xa85F06Ed8834914F3Dd1473EF4337e8799eFe034` ([etherscan](https://ropsten.etherscan.io/address/0xa85f06ed8834914f3dd1473ef4337e8799efe034)).
+The Ropsten contract address is `0x4635b0Db6Bb8F332E2eD0ff4Bf5cEB52A8409fC0` ([etherscan](https://ropsten.etherscan.io/address/0xa85f06ed8834914f3dd1473ef4337e8799efe034)).

 Contracts have two options for reading latest data from a DIRT oracle feed: